Truck Service Center

 - Each unique vehicle (VIN/License Plate) must have just one (1) RFID tag associated with it in the DTR and each RFID tag must only be associated with one (1) unique vehicle (VIN/License Plate).

 - Trucks with engine model years 1993 or older are strictly prohibited.
+Effective January 1, 2018, trucks with model year 1994 and 1995 engines will be denied access to port terminals.

 - If at entry the truck is not clear for access, the trucker will receive a void-out ticket with a message that indicates the reason entry was not granted.
 Entry will be denied because of the following: "truck not found in Drayage Truck Registry," "truck has not been approved for entering the port," or "truck engine was built pre 1994".
-If the the trucker receives such a message, he or she should contact the PTP Help Desk at 866-758-3838 or proceed to the Truck Service Center (old SEA LINK® office), for resolution.
+If the trucker receives such a message, he or she should contact the PTP Help Desk at 866-758-3838 or proceed to the Truck Service Center (old SEA LINK® office), for resolution

 - If your tag has had successful reads in the past, you may be directed by the terminal to reposition your truck in the lane or try another lane for entry.
 If this happens more than once, have your tag checked at the Truck Service Center where a test reader is available to determine the problem with that particular tag/truck.